Feminist Porn Awards

 Now the longest running celebration of erotica focused on women and marginalized people, The Good For Her Feminist Porn Awards have been celebrating feminist smut for eight sexy years.

-**For more information on the 2014 Ninth Annual Good For Her Feminist Porn Awards HERE**
+**You can find more information on the 2014 Ninth Annual Good For Her Feminist Porn Awards HERE**

 But wait, what is feminism doing getting into bed with porn?
 At Good For Her, we are feminists and we sell and rent porn.
 In 2006 we decided that it’s not enough to criticize adult films for not adequately representing the diversity of women’s, trans folk's- and in many cases, men’s - sexuality.
 So we decided to do something about it.
 As porn star and performance artist Annie Sprinkle famously said, "The answer to bad porn isn't no porn…it’s to try and make better porn!"
 Good For Her couldn't agree more.
 We acknowledge that what one person finds "bad porn", another may enjoy.
 We also believe that erotic fantasy is powerful, and that those who do not identify with the mainstream offerings deserve to put their dreams and desires on film, too.
 As feminists and sex-positive people, we want to showcase and honour those who are creating erotic media with a feminist sensibility that differs from what porn typically offers.